bhagya-gundal/Challenge-Writing/README.md

 *   [SAC: __Soft Actor Critic__ Haarnoja et al., 2018](https://arxiv.org/abs/1812.05905)

 ## Eligibility:
 The challenge is open to the current Northeastern University Graduate students.
-The purpose of this challenge is to pre-screen candidates for a Programmer Analyst position for the coming the Fall semester.
+The purpose of this challenge is to pre-screen candidates for a Programmer Analyst position for the coming Fall semester.
 The position involves working closely with Kinesso.
 We sincerely appreciate your interest and hope to see you participate in this challenge!!

 ## Resources:
 To get started, we recommend checking out one of the Colab tutorials: